 My overall research clearly supports the fact that the mother is a basic filter and has enormous significance in the father-son relationship.

-From Dr. James Dobson’s The Complete Marriage and Family Home Reference Guide.
-Question 292.
+From Dr. Dobson's book Complete Marriage and Family Home Reference Guide.